GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 Violations or deprecations that happened **in a cross-origin iframe embedded in your page** will **not** be reported to your endpoint(s) (at least not by default).
-An iframe could set up its own reporting and even report to your site's⏤that is, the first-party's⏤reporting service; but that's up to the framed site.
+An iframe could set up its own reporting and even report to your site's&mdash;that is, the first-party's&mdash;reporting service; but that's up to the framed site.
 Also note that most reports are generated only if a page's policy is violated, and that your page's policies and the iframe's policies are different.